EIDA/routing/doc/index.rst

 (EIDA) is to provide transparent access and services to high quality, seismic data across different data archives in Europe.
-In the context of the design of the `EIDA New Generation` (EIDA-NG) software we envision a future in which many different data centres offer data products using compatible types of services, but pertaining to different seismic objects, such as waveforms, inventory, or event data.
-EIDA provides one example, in which data centres (the EIDA “nodes”) have long offered Arclink and Seedlink services, and now offer FDSN web services, for accessing their holdings.
+In the context of the design of the `EIDA New Generation` (EIDA-NG) software we envision a future in which many different data centers offer data products using compatible types of services, but pertaining to different seismic objects, such as waveforms, inventory, or event data.
+EIDA provides one example, in which data centers (the EIDA “nodes”) have long offered Arclink and Seedlink services, and now offer FDSN web services, for accessing their holdings.
 In keeping with the distributed nature of EIDA, these services could run at different nodes.